py5coding/py5book/content/processing_mode.md

 The `py5.core.SketchBase` class inherits from `processing.core.PApplet`.
 It provides the minimal amount of functionality needed to support the `callPython()` method.

-As explained in [How Does py5 Work?](developer/how_does_py5_work), a py5 Sketch will create an instance of `py5.core.Sketch` for each py5 Sketch.
+As explained in [](/developer/how_does_py5_work), a py5 Sketch will create an instance of `py5.core.Sketch` for each py5 Sketch.
 The `py5.core.Sketch` class inherits from `py5.core.SketchBase`, and has much more code used to facilitate py5's functionality.

 ### 3. Use `callPython()` Method